natinusala/linux-amlogic-toolkit/README.md

 * Mount and edit `system` partition
 * Unpack and repack `logo` partition (for bootup and upgrading logos)
 * Unpack and repack `boot` image and `initrd` ramdisk
+* Flash the image directly to a device without repacking it (faster than using the USB Burning Tool)
 * Works for Android 7
 * No need to unpack the image each time you want to use the tool